grafana/grafana/ISSUE_TRIAGE.md

 Should explain what happened, what was expected and how to reproduce it together with any additional information that may help giving a complete picture of what happened such as screenshots, [query inspector](https://community.grafana.com/t/using-grafanas-query-inspector-to-troubleshoot-issues/2630) output and any environment related information that's applicable and/or maybe related to the reported problem:

-- Grafana version
+- Grafana version:
-- Data source type & version
+- Data source type & version:
-- Platform & OS Grafana is installed on
+- OS Grafana is installed on:
-- User OS & Browser + versions
+- User OS & Browser:
-- Using docker + what environment
-- Which plugins
+- Grafana plugins:
-- Configuration database in use (sqlite, mysql, postgres)
-- Reverse proxy in front of Grafana, what version and configuration
-- Non-default configuration settings
+- Others:
-- Development environment like Go and Node versions, if applicable

 #### Enhancement requests

-Should explain what enhancement or feature that the author wants to be added and why that is needed.
+Enhancement requests (aka. feature requests) should first be discussed in [Github discussions](https://github.com/grafana/grafana/discussions).
+When submitting an idea for discussion we welcome users to create a new discussion and use these prompts:

+- What would you like to be added
+- Why is this needed (describe your use case and goals)**:

 #### Accessibility issues

 This is a mix between a bug report and enhancement request but focused on accessibility issues to help make Grafana improve keyboard navigation, screen-reader support and being accessible to everyone.
-The report should include relevant WCAG criteria, if applicable.
+The report should include relevant [WCAG criteria](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0), if applicable.

 #### Support requests

 In general, if the issue description and title is perceived as a question no more information is needed.
+See how to categorize these requests [here](#support-requests-1).

 ### Good practices